Party Wall Surveyors

 What is the Party Wall Act?

-If you or your neighbour are planning to undertake a kitchen extension, convert the loft space, reconfigure internal layouts or excavate a basement, the proposed works may well fall under the provisions of The Party Wall etc. Act 1996.
+If you or your neighbour are planning to undertake a kitchen extension, convert the loft space, reconfigure internal layouts or excavate a basement, the proposed works may well fall under the provisions of the Party Wall etc. Act 1996.

 The Act broadly covers three distinct types of ‘notifiable’ work (more detail below):